-The College is committed to high quality teaching and learning and the proportion of the fees retained by the College reflect this and are reasonable and reflect the College’s own costs to deliver the services provided.
+The College is committed to high quality teaching, learning and assessment, and the proportion of the fees retained by the College reflects this and is reasonable and reflects the College’s own costs to deliver the services provided.

 - Payments will be made monthly or as agreed with partner and will be reviewed quarterly.

 - Following the validation of evidence in the ILR return the College will make the appropriate payment to the subcontractor based on the level of income calculated less the agreed management fee and any adjustments for reconciliation.
 Specific payment profiles will be attached to each contract.